 Tertullian, Against Marcion, Book III

-By reinterpreting prophecy as literal, and creating the decisive theological bias to distinguish Israel from the church, dispensationalism recast many prophecies as unfulfilled that would have otherwise been fulfilled in Christ’s timeline through the fourth century.
-The net effect of this was that many prophecies fulfilled by Jesus, the subsequent destruction of the Roman Empire, the imperial cult and emperor worship, and themes of patterns and forces that have operated throughout history (such as the symbolism of the four horsemen) – were transformed into what modern Christians see as veiled prophecies about a terrifying end of the world in a not-so-distant future – regardless of whether you lived in the 1930s, or in 2021.
+By reinterpreting all prophecy as literal, and creating the decisive theological bias to distinguish Israel from the church, dispensationalism created Christianity’s greatest anachronism.
+It recast entire collections of prophecies as unfulfilled that would have otherwise been fulfilled in Christ’s timeline through the fourth century, some even reinterpreting Old Testament texts to “pull forward” and replay events fulfilled before Christ.
+The net effect of this was that many prophecies fulfilled by Jesus, the destruction of the temple, the subsequent destruction of the Roman Empire, the imperial cult and emperor worship, and themes of patterns and forces that have operated throughout history (such as the symbolism of the four horsemen) – were transformed into what modern Christians see as veiled prophecies about a terrifying and imminent end of the world playing out now – regardless of whether you lived in the 1920s or the 2020s.

 A Theology in its Infancy

-To convey such salient concepts in Christianity, one might expect this form of interpretation had been the authoritative viewpoint for a very long time.
-Yet dispensational hermeneutics has only even been in existence since the 1800s.
+Yes, I said about a hundred years of influence.
+To convey such stark concepts in Christianity, one might have expected this form of hermeneutics had been the authoritative viewpoint for a very long time.
+Yet dispensational hermeneutics has only been in existence since the mid-1800s, and only became widely accepted in the 1900s.
 By any standard, it is an incredibly young line of thinking.
-Concepts such as an Israel-church distinction and a two stage coming of Christ (e.g. a rapture) were ideas originally conceived by a Bible teacher named John Darby in the 1800s.
-This was around the same time that Charles Darwin came on the scene, which helped create a dichotomy where new scientific ideas and new theological ideas were at odds with each other.
-Because Darby’s literal theology didn’t work in light of basic science, science became the enemy and Darby’s beliefs became the “faith” in Christianity – even though his ideas had never come close to representing Christianity.
-Darby’s beliefs were radical and unrefined, and while accepted by some American evangelicals who felt that Darwin’s ideas threatened Christianity itself, they gained much more traction when popularized by a lawyer-turned-theologian named Cyrus Scofield.
+Concepts such as an Israel-church distinction and a two stage coming of Christ (e.g. a rapture) were ideas originally conceived by a Bible teacher named John Darby.
+This was around the same time that Charles Darwin published Origin of Species, which helped create a dichotomy where new scientific ideas and new theological ideas were put at odds with each other.
+Because Darby’s literal theology didn’t work in light of basic science, science became the new (again) enemy and Darby’s literal theology became the new “faith” in Christianity – even though his ideas had diverged from historical concepts of Christianity since the early church.
+Darby’s beliefs were radical and unrefined, but gained acceptance by some American evangelicals who felt that Darwin’s ideas threatened Christianity itself.
+This positioned dispensationalism as the savior against a science that, at the time, was married to a strong bias of atheism.
+Dispensationalism gained much more traction in the decades to follow, popularized by a lawyer-turned-theologian named Cyrus Scofield.
 Scofield was a sketchy individual, accused of accepting bribes, committing financial fraud, and later on in life giving himself a fake Doctor of Divinity title.
 A biography by James Canfield refers to him as an abject liar and opportunist promoter of baseless theology.
 It is unsurprising that someone with a lawyer’s background would resonate with the interpretation of scripture through a literal and litigious interpretation, even if it did not align with 1800 years of theology to the contrary.

 There are four things to be considered… the height of spiritual doctrine; the dignity of those who teach it; the condition of the listeners; and the order of communicating.